SimaoNunes/DPAS/README.md

 ## ClientAPI
 This is a Java API.
 All the methods return either Java primitive type objects or JSONs.
-There are 5 functions you can use:
+There are 5 methods you can use:
 ```bash
 register(PublicKey publicKey, String name)
 post(PublicKey key, String message, int[] announcs)